CalebFenton/simplify/README.md

 There are three parts to the project: smalivm, simplify, and the demo app.

-1. **smalivm**: Virtual machine library which can execute Android apps.
-It executes a method and returns a graph which contains the register and class values at every instruction for every possible execution path.
-It works even if certain values are unknown such as a network response from a server.
-If it encounters an `if` and doesn't know the values of the conditional, it assumes either branch could happen and executes both paths.
+1. **smalivm**: Provides a virtual machine sandbox for executing Dalvik methods.
+After executing a method, it returns a graph containing all possible register and class values for every execution path.
+It works even if some values are unknown, such as file and network I/O. For example, any `if` or `switch` conditional with an unknown value results in both branches being taken.
-2. **simplify**: Analyzes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and specific peephole optimizations.
-The optimizations are fairly simple, but when applied together and in succession, it can decrypt strings, peel back layers of obfuscation, and greatly simplify code.
+2. **simplify**: Analyzes the execution graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and some peephole optimizations.
+These are fairly simple, but when applied together repeatedly, they'll decrypt strings, remove reflection, and greatly simplify code.
+It does *not* rename methods and classes.
-3. **demoapp**: Contains simple, heavily commented examples of how to use **smalivm**.
-It's a good place to start if you want to use smalivm in your own projects.
+3. **demoapp**: Contains simple, heavily commented examples for using **smalivm** in your own project.
+If you're building something that needs to execute Dalvik code, check it out.

 ## Usage

 ```
 usage: java -jar simplify.jar <input> [options]
 deobfuscates a dalvik executable
- -et,--exclude-types <pattern>   Exclude classes and methods which include REGEX, eg: "com/android", applied after include-types
+ -et,--exclude-types <pattern>   Exclude classes and methods which include REGEX, eg: "com/android", applied after
+                                 include-types
  -h,--help                       Display this message
-    --include-support            Attempt to execute and optimize classes in Android support library packages, default: false
+    --include-support            Attempt to execute and optimize classes in Android support library packages, default:
+                                 false
  -it,--include-types <pattern>   Limit execution to classes and methods which include REGEX, eg: ";->targetMethod\("
-    --max-address-visits <N>     Give up executing a method after visiting the same address N times, limits loops, default: 10000
+    --max-address-visits <N>     Give up executing a method after visiting the same address N times, limits loops,
+                                 default: 10000
-    --max-call-depth <N>         Do not call methods after reaching a call depth of N, limits recursion and long method chains, default:
+    --max-call-depth <N>         Do not call methods after reaching a call depth of N, limits recursion and long method
-                                 50
+                                 chains, default: 50
     --max-execution-time <N>     Give up executing a method after N seconds, default: 300
-    --max-method-vists <N>       Give up executing a method after executing N instructions in that method, default: 1000000
+    --max-method-visits <N>      Give up executing a method after executing N instructions in that method, default:
+                                 1000000
     --max-passes <N>             Do not run optimizers on a method more than N times, default: 100
  -o,--output <file>              Output simplified input to FILE
     --output-api-level <LEVEL>   Set output DEX API compatibility to LEVEL, default: 15